peteramelang/personal_singlepage/README.md

-# playground
+# boilerplate
-My own little playground.
+My boilerplate for every new project.

 # /resources/